Upcoming Events

 In this interactive workshop, participants will learn to communicate clearly and concisely in a world full of information.
 Discover techniques to distill your ideas into powerful messages for emails, presentations, and discussions.
 Leave equipped with practical tools to enhance your writing and speaking, ensuring your voice resonates in today’s fast-paced academic environment.

-• Facilitator: Dr. Amanda L. Sams, Assistant Professor of Integrated Marketing Communications, The University of Mississippi
+• Facilitator: Amanda L. Sams, Assistant Professor of Integrated Marketing Communications, The University of Mississippi

 9:15 a.m. — Closing Keynote Address by Dr. Patrice Buckner Jackson (Dr. PBJ)